 Even with treatment, oxygen deprivation from airway obstructions can cause severe long-term morbidity, so these obstructions demand prompt treatment.
 Identifying the type and cause of airway obstruction may help correctly treat the problem.

 Infectious Airway Obstructions

-Numerous infections can obstruct the upper airway.
-Apparently minor infections such as strep throat or even dental abscesses may spread, or trigger obstructive swelling.
+Many infections can obstruct the upper airway.
+Minor infections such as strep throat or dental abscesses can spread or trigger obstructive swelling.
 More frequently, these conditions endanger the upper airway:

 - Abscesses, such as peritonsillar abscesses and retropharyngeal abscesses

 People with infectious airway obstructions usually seem very ill and may experience a fever or swelling.
 They may complain of a history of airway difficulties or a recent illness.

 Upper Airway Obstruction from Burns

 Burns can so severely damage the upper airway that it either collapses or swells to the point of obstruction.
 Though smoke inhalation is a common culprit, and the signs of this are usually immediately evident, it is also important to consider chemical burns.
 Ask about recent exposures, workplace conditions, and in the case of children and elders, potential household exposure to toxic chemicals.